WarpspeedSCP/yet-cc-rs/README.md

 1. Make sure your text isn't longer than 180 characters per textbox.
 The `yeti fix` command can be used to check if your line exceeds that number.
 2. Any text instructions that are within an insert structure should have their `sjis_bytes` and `size` fields set to `[]` and `0` respectively.
 Not doing so will give you some annoying problems.
 3. Don't attempt to modify things like opcode or header values, things could blow up.
+4. Try to preserve the order of instructions wherever possible.
+   - You will notice patterns of 4A, 6A, 49 and 4F a lot;
+   - make sure any additions you make respect this order.
 ### How do I insert a new line into whatever I write in a text opcode?

 Use `%N` to add a line break in the text.